Simple site deploy from Git

 - Commit built files and deploy with simple

-. - Commit only source code and build on deploy.
+git pull. - Commit only source code and build on deploy.

 I usually use the latter.
 It makes repository more tidy and diffs cleaner.
 But one have to setup site building on a server.
 However it’s not a problem with Grunt.